gfixler/githist/README.md

 1. clone this repo to ~/.git_template/
 1. run: $ git config --global init.templatedir '~/.git_template'
-1. add the following to your ~/.bashrc (or equivalent):
+1. add the githist function to your .bashrc (or equivalent)

+Here's the githist function:

     function githist
     {